Help wanted: Ottawa businesses looking to hire Ukrainians fleeing war | CBC News

 "You can't just join a society without first processing what's just occurred in your own life," she said.

-On at least one Facebook group devoted to helping Ukrainians resettle in Ottawa, administrators have been intervening whenever someone offers accommodation in exchange for child care or housework, reminding them that such arrangements are against the group's rules, and could potentially contravene labour laws.
+In at least one Facebook group devoted to helping Ukrainians resettle in Ottawa, administrators have been intervening whenever someone offers accommodation in exchange for child care or housework, reminding them that such arrangements are against the group's rules and could potentially contravene labour laws.

-For Anna Kamsha, the war in Ukraine has also hit close to home: She learned on the weekend that a friend had been killed in the fighting, and said one of her adult students has been unable to reach her mother for a week.
+For Kamsha, the war in Ukraine has also hit close to home: She learned on the weekend that a friend had been killed in the fighting and said one of her adult students has been unable to reach her mother for a week.

-"It's very challenging times right now for all of us, and we're just trying to help each other and trying to stay strong," she said.
+"It's very challenging times right now for all of us, and we're just trying to help each other and trying to stay strong."